alexandra-simeonova/drafts/content-guidelines.md

   },
 ```

+* Parameters
-Parameters or properties of the Luigi configuration should be **bolded**.
+or properties of the Luigi configuration should be **bolded**.
 For example:
 **loadingIndicator.enabled**

+* Filenames
-Filenames must also be written in code format.
+must also be written in code format.
 For example: `basicConfiguration.js`

+* Folders and paths
+use code formatting for those.
+For example: `luigi/core/examples/luigi-sample-angular` folder

 ## Links